 Raising Educator Wages & Education

-Under the Recruitment and Retention Strategy, BC’s Early Childhood Education (ECE) professionals have received 2 wage lifts (each at $1 per hour, or approximately $2,000 annually) plus a range of enhanced education supports, including expanded bursaries, paid practicums, professional development opportunities and more post-secondary ECE spaces.
+Under the Recruitment and Retention Strategy, BC’s Early Childhood Education (ECE) professionals are receiving a $2/hour wage enhancement (with an additional $2/hour paid out in April 2022) plus a range of enhanced education supports, including expanded bursaries, paid practicums, professional development opportunities and more post-secondary ECE spaces.

 Creating More Licensed Spaces

-Capital funding has supported the creation of more than 20,000 new licensed spaces over last 3 years, prioritizing public partnerships (school districts, local governments, etc.), along with grants to support planning processes in communities.
-Funding has also provided for: facility maintenance grants, moving unlicensed spaces into the licensed sector, expanding options for families working non-standard hours and increased funding for young parent programs and children with additional support needs.
+The provincial government has provided funding for the creation of more than 26,000 new licensed spaces since 2018, prioritizing public partnerships (school districts, local governments, etc.) and non-profit organizations, along with grants to support planning processes in communities.
+Funding has also provided for: facility maintenance grants, moving unlicensed spaces into the licensed sector, and increased funding for young parent programs and children with additional support needs.

 Government has also confirmed its commitment to Indigenous-led child care, and initiated an expansion of Aboriginal Head Start both on- and off-reserve.